soupypan/soupypan.github.io/_miscitems/studdy.md

 <small>xcode yelled at me a lot</small>

-Honestly, I can't really explain the actual process and the obstacles I encountered while making this because I don't remember, so I guess I’ll explain some of the code that's behind this app!
+Honestly, I can't really explain the actual process and the obstacles I encountered while making this because I don't remember it, so I guess I’ll explain some of the code that's behind this app!

 <small>It’s currently 2 AM when I'm writing this so please excuse any poor explanations.</small>